-Maps are powerful because they allow us to visualize our data in a variety of ways.
-For example, population data for countries can be visualized as a sequence of colors, such as from light-to-dark, or as proportional circles, such as from small-to-large.
-This flexibility allows us to tell different stories and discover hidden patterns depending on how the data is presented.
+Maps are powerful because they allow you to visualize your data in a variety of ways.
+For example, population data for countries can be visualized as a sequence of colors, such as from light to dark, or as proportional circles, such as from small to large.
+This flexibility allows you to tell different stories and discover hidden patterns depending on how the data is presented.
 But because map making is so flexible, it requires making decisions when there isn't always a single best answer.

-To learn more about smart mapping, see the following Story Maps:
+To learn more about smart mapping, see the following resources:

 Change Style workflow